fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

     </div>

-3. In the opened window of your wallet approve the action of adding Fluence network to your wallet.
+3. In the opened window of your wallet, approve adding Fluence network to your wallet.
 Confirm the action by pressing the **"Approve"** button.

 <div style={{ textAlign: "center" }}>
 <img